TheJare/ICSTest/README.md

 ### index.html
 The page that contains the canvas and runs the code.
 It uses jQuery, probably for not a lot - I just include it by default everywhere.

+### build
+Script to build the compiled, merged and uglified game.min.js from the .iced sources Note that uses 'ics' as the command to invoke the Iced CoffeeScript compiler, and 'uglify' for the minification.
+You can find and install both uglify and iced-coffee-script as node packages using nodejs' npm.